 d) uses DSBSC AM modulation

 Explanation: A stereo FM contains three major sections :- monomode, stereo mode and section common to both mono and stereo mode.
 The stereo section is much complicated than others.
-It uses DSB AM modulation for its process.
+It uses DSBSC AM modulation, in which the carrier is suppressed and only the two sidebands are transmitted, for its process.

 9. Signal to noise ratio of a frequency modulated system is better than amplitude modulated system.

 Explanation: Signal to noise ratio is the ratio of signal power to the noise power.
 It is often described in decibels.
-It is directly proportional with modulation index and thus it increases with modulation index.
+Signal to noise ratio is the ratio of signal power to the noise power.
+It is the measure of signal present with respect to the surrounding noise.
+It is directly proportional to the modulation index and thus it increases with modulation index.
 It is better for frequency modulated systems.

 10. What will be the effect on power if the distance between the sidebands and center frequency increases?